outworkers/phantom/README.md

 #### Licensing and distribution

 - [x] Revert all Outworkers projects and all their dependencies to the Apache V2 License.
-- [ ] Publish `outworkers-util` and all sub modules to Maven Central.
+- [x] Publish `outworkers-util` and all sub modules to Maven Central.
-- [ ] Publish `outworkers-diesel` and all sub modules to Maven Central.
+- [x] Publish `outworkers-diesel` and all sub modules to Maven Central.
-- [ ] Remove all non standard resolvers from Phantom, all dependencies should build from JCenter and Maven Central by default with no custom resolvers required.
+- [x] Remove all non standard resolvers from Phantom, all dependencies should build from JCenter and Maven Central by default with no custom resolvers required.
-- [ ] Change all package names and resolvers to reflect our business name change from `Websudos` to `Outworkers`.
+- [x] Change all package names and resolvers to reflect our business name change from `Websudos` to `Outworkers`.
+- [x] Create a `1.30.x` release that allows users to transition to a no custom resolver version of Phantom 1.0.x even before 2.0.0 is stable.

 #### Macro API to replace runtime features